 \subsection{Additional Analysis}

 \textbf{Detailed comparison against existing datasets.} Table~\ref{tab:dataset_compare} describes the detailed comparison against prior hallucination detection datasets applicable for HalDec.
 Our dataset includes more responses and includes text-to-image models as the evaluation target.
-In particular, it offers larger textual coverage, covering 1.6M words, 94k sentences, and a vocabulary of 17k unique word types, than prior datasets.
+In particular, it offers larger textual coverage, covering 104k sentences, and a vocabulary of 17.5k unique word types, than prior datasets.

-\textbf{Image domain.} Figure~\ref{fig:hul_by_type_CC12M} illustrates the ratio of incorrect sentences on each image category in the CC12M.
-All Captioners tend to produce more errors in \textit{Text} and \textit{Illustration} domains, while they are relatively robust in real images.
+\textbf{Image domain.} Figure~\ref{fig:hul_by_type_CC12M} illustrates the ratio of incorrect sentences on each image category.
+Most Captioners tend to produce more errors in \textit{Text} and \textit{Illustration} domains, while they are relatively robust in real images like \textit{Buildings} and \textit{Scenary}.
 This can be because of the bias in the training data of the Captioners.

 \textbf{Error analysis w.r.t position of the sentence.} In Fig.~\ref{fig:incorrect_position}, we present the ratio of incorrect sentences across sentence positions for each model.
 Among image captioning models, incorrect sentences tend to appear most frequently in the second to fourth positions.
 Interestingly, the very first sentence is less likely to contain hallucinations.
 This may be because the first sentence often serves as an overall image caption.
 In contrast, the second and subsequent sentences typically provide more detailed descriptions, which are more prone to errors.
 For positions beyond the sixth sentence, the error rate decreases again.
 These later sentences often serve as overall conclusions or closing remarks rather than detailed descriptions, which may make them similar to the first sentence and thus less prone to errors.